-When you are setting up Audio Conferencing for Skype for Business and Microsoft Teams, dial-in phone numbers are automatically assigned to your organization.
+When you are setting up Audio Conferencing for Skype for Business, dial-in phone numbers are automatically assigned to your organization.
 You can see the phone numbers that are assigned to your audio conferencing bridge by going to the Skype for Business admin center > Audio conferencing > Microsoft bridge.
 See See a list of Audio Conferencing numbers.

 There isn't a resource that contains a listing of all of the dial-in numbers for Audio Conferencing.
 If you want to see if there are dial-in phone numbers available in your area or country/region, use the Skype for Business admin center > Voice > Phone Numbers, click Add, and then click New Service Numbers.
 Use the lists for Country/Region, State/Region, and City to filter your search.
 Also, if you are looking for toll-free service numbers, select Toll-Free from the State/Region list.